GSA/digitalgov.gov/content/post/2015-06-25-engaging-audiences-through-quora.md

 date: 2015-06-25 11:00:57 -0400
 title: 'Engaging Audiences Through Quora'
-summary: 'There&rsquo;s no doubt that traditional social media sites like Facebook and Twitter have transformed how we communicate with stakeholders.
+summary: 'There’sno doubt that traditional social media sites like Facebook and Twitter have transformed how we communicate with stakeholders.
 Quora is&nbsp;another tool&nbsp;for agencies seeking to engage highly-educated thought leaders and influencers, policy makers, entrepreneurs, scientists, engineers and journalists worldwide.
-The brainchild of two former Facebook employees with the backing of Wikipedia&rsquo;s founder, Quora aims to'
+The brainchild of two former Facebook employees with the backing of Wikipedia’sfounder, Quora aims to'
 authors: [carolyn-hinkley]
 categories:
   - Monthly Theme